Alabama Court Records

 Frequent property disputes that happen in Alabama include:

-• Disputes arising from property salvage: If a property is adrift, individuals can secure such properties for themselves.
+- Disputes arising from property salvage: If a property is adrift, individuals may secure such properties for themselves.
 Issues may occur if the original owner of the property wishes to reclaim it.

-• Illegal destruction of trees: When a property owner’s tree is wrongfully destroyed or removed, they can seek damages under chapter 14 of the Property Code
+- Illegal destruction of trees: When a property owner’s tree is wrongfully destroyed or removed, they may opt to seek damages under chapter 14 of the Property Code

 How to Find Property Lines in Alabama?